 This is Grant Avenue, the Chinatown’s main street.
-The busy street begins at the “Dragons’ Gate” and you will find a huge concentration of Chinese restaurants on the main street and even more on its side streets.
+The busy street begins at the “Dragons’ Gate” and you will find loads of Chinese restaurants on the main street and even more on the side streets:

 However, in some way we did manage to get up California Street (and all other streets)! – And very soon we got used to driving up and down San Francisco hills.